Andy4495/ConnectedStatusMonitor/README.md

 - The DST conversion algorithm is optimized for U.S. time zones.
 It is not generalized for all time zone/DST cases.

 ## Light Detector Circuit ##
 This display is located in a windowless workshop, and I only want the board querying the sensors database when I am in the workshop -- which is essentially any time the room light is on.
-In addition, the LCD backlight and VFD draw about 400 mA (out of a total 540 mA for the full device), so I want to minimize power usage when I'm not in the workshop.
+In addition, the LCD backlight and VFD draw about 400 mA (out of a total 540 mA for the full setup), so I want to minimize power usage when I'm not in the workshop.

 I constructed a simple light detection circuit using a 10K resistor and a cheap photo resistor (which probably came from an Arduino starter kit).
 The 10K and photo resistors are wired in series, with the 10K pulled to Vcc and the photo resistor connected to ground.
 Analog Pin A19 reads the voltage at the 10K/photo resistor connection (a simple voltage divider).
 Since it is just checking for a dark room vs. a lighted room, a threshold of half the ADC range is used.